 Please contact Matt Griffiths for further information on HTA or health economic writing at Costello Medical, or to request a quote.

-Due to her detailed knowledge of the submission, the manufacturer asked Jeanette Kusel, Head of HTA and Health Economics at Costello Medical, to be one of the manufacturer representatives at the NICE Committee meeting.
+Due to her detailed knowledge of the submission, the manufacturer asked the Costello Medical project manager to be one of the manufacturer representatives at the NICE Committee meeting.
 The persuasive narrative within the submission coupled with the comprehensive statistical analysis that had been performed persuaded NICE to approve the new technology after just one Committee meeting.

-We were approached by the global market access division of a large pharmaceutical company requiring urgent assistance in drafting their response to a Technology Assessment Review (TAR) issued by the National Institute for Health and Care Excellence (NICE) in the UK.
+We were approached by the global market access division of a large pharmaceutical company requiring urgent assistance in drafting their response to a Technology Assessment Review (TAR) issued by the NICE in the UK.